fed-v/nuxt3-supabase-authentication/README.md

 * Register user form and submission
 * Fetch, delete and create data to the Supabase Product database
 * User interface using Nuxt UI component library
+* Error management for both HTTP errors and API-specific errors